-Name Class of Securities Held Type of Ownership Number Held Percentage of Class New Annan Investments Ltd. Common shares Of record and beneficial 1,690 84.50% Michael A. Smedley Common shares Of record and beneficial 300 15.00% Jonathan A. Morgan Common shares Of record and beneficial 5 0.25% Vanessa L. Morgan Common shares Of record and beneficial 5 0.25%
+Name Class of Securities Held Type of Ownership Number Held Percentage of Class New Annan Investments Ltd. Common shares Of record and beneficial 1,990 99.50% Jonathan A. Morgan Common shares Of record and beneficial 5 0.25% Vanessa L. Morgan Common shares Of record and beneficial 5 0.25%